What all would you need to master the Composition techniques that will improve your photos?

 If you observe closely in the image above, captured by Samuel, the hills are forming triangles.
 Let me draw these lines very clearly.

-Now in the image you can see formation of triangles.
-I have just drawn a diagonal line in between and two perpendicular from either sides which is simpiclictically known as Golden Triangle.
+Now in the image, you can see the formation of triangles.
+I have just drawn a diagonal line in between and two perpendiculars from either side which is simplistically known as Golden Triangle.

 10. Golden Ratio

-Now this is among the hardest composition techniques to explain.
-But if you crack the formula to this, you would be getting great images like Vlad chernolyasov did in the image above.
+Now, this is among the type of composition techniques in photography which is very hard to explain.
+But if you crack the formula to this, you will be capturing some great images as Vlad chernolyasov did in the image above.
 The golden ratio goes like this

 11. Pattern and Texture

-All the composition techniques are the normal guides to understand how you see the world.
-We look for patterns and textures every single day, but rarely focus on them.
+All the composition techniques in photography are the normal guides to understand how you see the world.
+We look for patterns and textures every single day but rarely focus on them.
 But as a photographer, you need to capture them to showcase them to the world.

 As you shall in the above image by Moisessantana, the cracks on the earth have given a texture and light has made this view photogenic.